chen3feng/blade-build/doc/en/build_rules/cc.md

 ## cu_binary

-build a C++ executable target containing CUDA device code using nvcc
+build a C++ executable target containing CUDA device code using nvcc.

 Rules are similar to `cc_binary` .
-Use environment variables reference to `cu_library`
+Use environment variables reference to `cu_library`.

 Example: